What Is Non-Small Cell Lung Cancer?

 What Causes Non-Small Cell Lung Cancer?

-Secondhand smoke and exposure to other toxic substances, like radon, severe air pollution, and asbestos, are all things that can increase a person’s cancer risk.
+Secondhand smoke and exposure to other toxic substances like asbestos, radon, or severe air pollution can also put someone at higher risk of NSCLC.
 These factors often account for cases of NSCLC in nonsmokers.

 How Does Asbestos Exposure Cause Non-Small Cell Lung Cancer?

-Many cases of asbestos-related NSCLC are diagnosed each year and most could have been prevented.
-Manufacturers of asbestos-containing products knew the dangers of asbestos as far back as the 1930s but hid the deadly facts to keep their profits high.
+Tragically, many cases of asbestos-related NSCLC could have been prevented.
+Manufacturers of asbestos-containing products knew the dangers of asbestos in the 1930s but hid the deadly facts to keep their profits high.

 Non-Small Cell Lung Cancer Symptoms